dubiousjim/yagh/README.md

   2. [git-remote-hg](https://github.com/rfk/git-remote-hg) also uses hg-git, and additionally makes use of the git-remote-XXX protocols.
 This method uses the toplevel directory only as a Git working directory.
 Its Mercurial repository is instead kept bare; and there is an additional bare Git repository used to make synching between Git and Mercurial safer and more idiomatically gitlike.

-  3. [git-hg](https://github.com/cosmin/git-hg) (formerly published [here](https://github.com/offbytwo/git-hg)) is a wrapper for the hg-fast-export script from the fast-export project.
+  3. [git-hg](https://github.com/cosmin/git-hg) (formerly maintained [here](https://github.com/offbytwo/git-hg)) is a wrapper for the hg-fast-export script from the fast-export project.
 Like method 2, this also keeps a bare Mercurial repository and an additional bare Git repository.
 Some commentary discusses this tool as being hg->git only, but it has had bidirectional support now for a while.
 As we'll discuss below, though, I've found the bidirectional support from the other methods to be better aligned with how I was expecting these tools to work.

 I wasn't sure which of these strategies would work best, so I tried out all three.
 None of them are naive-user-friendly, but they're not that complicated either once you take the time to study them.
 The different backend engines (the hg-git Mercurial extension, the git-remote-XXX protocol, and the hg-fast-export script) are doing the heavy lifting; these are just different frontends for them.